It is the chief characteristic of data science that it works. ― Isaac Asimov (paraphrased)

 If you are interested in a deeper dive into the theory and assumptions behind linear models, you can check out more traditional statistical/econometric treatments such as:

 But there are many, many books on statistical analysis, linear models, and linear regression specifically.
 Texts tend to get more mathy and theoretical as you go back in time, to the mostly applied and code-based treatments today.
 You will likely need to do a bit of exploration to find one you like best.
 We also recommend you check out the many statistics and modeling based courses like those on Coursera, EdX, and similar, and the many tutorials and blog posts on the internet.
-Great demonstrations of specific topics can be found on youtube, blog posts and other places.
+Great demonstrations of specific topics can be found on youtube, blog posts, and other places.
 Just start searching and you’ll find a lot of great resources!

 Fit a linear regression model, maybe keep it to three features or less